Poland in December: tips for making the most of your winter in Poland

 Stores offering grocery home delivery in Poland

-Responding to the needs of our readers, we have compiled a list of online stores that deliver grocery shopping in major cities in Poland.
+To meet the needs of our readers, we have compiled a list of online stores that deliver groceries in major cities across Poland.
 We hope our list of shops will make your daily life easier.

 In the post on our website, you will find organic food stores and regular stores, by city: